DATAMATH CALCULATOR MUSEUM

 The TI-62 Galaxy is a quite interesting calculator within the Galaxy-line.
 In addition to the functions of e.g. a TI-37 Galaxy it adds the programmability of a TI-57-II.

-From the technology this calculator is a mixture:
+From the technology use this calculator is an interesting composition:

 |• Housing similar to the Galaxy

 • Calculator chips from Texas Instruments, not Toshiba

 this TI-62 Galaxy manufactured in July 1987 by Texas Instruments in Rieti, Italy

 reveals an interesting design based on a two TP0485 Microcontroller used in a